 First Activator Kopparen (LA/ST-217)

 Again I spent a lot of time on the SOTLAS Map and been eyeing the summits that have zero activations.
-It happened that my family's cabin is in an area that have quite few of those and I decided to get one of those this weekend while we were there.
-So off I went to Kopparen (LA/ST-217)
+It happened that my family’s cabin is in an area that has quite a few of those, and I decided to get one of those this weekend while we were there.
+So off I went to Kopparen (LA/ST-217).

-The weather was so so with a temperature of 8C and clouds, but that is also a perfect hiking weather for me.
-I packed my backpack and if I was ot estimate the weight it was about 10kg.
+The weather was so-so with a temperature of 8°C and clouds, but that is also perfect hiking weather for me.
+I packed my backpack, and if I was to estimate the weight, it was about 10kg.
 At some point in time I will make a post detailing what I bring along on these longer activations, but for now a short list will have to do:

 - PAC-12 7MHz-50MHz antenna with a 5.6m whip antenna